01 of 05

 04 of 05

 Cut Out Your Art With a Scissors or Craft Knife

-11. Cut the artwork with scissors designed for precision cutting.
-The scissors should have a smaller blade, and fit your hand well, enabling you to make a minor cut with accuracy.
+- Cut the artwork with scissors designed for precision cutting.
+The scissors should have a smaller blade, and fit your hand well, enabling you to make minor cuts with accuracy.
 You can also use a craft knife if you wish.

 05 of 05